Reflective Journal

 Artist Statement

-I have worked for 45 years in health and social care, spending weekends gigging as a Mountain Leader.
-Now retired I have returned to an earlier interest in photography- in particular, of wild places and the birds and animals which live there.
-In September 2025 I have started full time study at Cumbria University undertaking a MA in Creative Media.
+I have worked for over 45 years in health and social care, now retired, I have returned to an earlier interest in photography- in particular, of wild places and the birds and animals which live there.
+In September 2025 I started full time study at Cumbria University undertaking a MA in Creative Media.

 A contretemps between a male and female sparrowhawk over food